wubuku/Anki-Android/srs-engine/README.md

 For the full, detailed source code, please refer to the files in the `src/` directory:
 - **Data Structures**: `srs-engine/src/types.ts`
 - **Core Algorithm**: `srs-engine/src/index.ts`

+---

+## Final Recommendation

+While this module is a complete and functional implementation, for a production application, it is **strongly recommended to use the official `ts-fsrs` npm package directly**.
+This `srs-engine` project was an invaluable tool for research, deep understanding, and validation, but relying on the official package ensures you receive ongoing bug fixes, performance improvements, and algorithm updates from the community.
+Our engine can serve as a lightweight adapter or wrapper if needed.